By Lambert Strether of Corrente.

 “The Crystals That May Have Helped Vikings Navigate Northern Seas” [New York Times].
 “If the Vikings oriented their ship with calcite, cordierite or tourmaline at least every three hours, the model showed, they had a 92 to 100 percent chance of getting within sight of Greenland.
 These are “surprisingly large success rates” for navigating in overcast conditions, the authors noted.
 The key to sunstone navigation is polarization, a process that filters light rays so they can only move in one plane.
 Sunlight starts out oscillating in multiple planes, but atmospheric particles create concentric rings of polarized light around the sun, even on cloudy days.
 Though some animals, like ants and crickets, can detect these patterns, polarization is practically indiscernible to the naked human eye….
 The study’s authors hope to settle the score with the ultimate test: a round-trip voyage between Norway and Greenland, navigated by sun compass and sunstones.”

 “Hidden medical text read for the first time in a thousand years” [Phys.org].
-“To recycle the limited material available for parchment, 11th-century scribes scrubbed and replaced the original text with layers of , and then wrote a book of psalms on top of the original text.
+“To recycle the limited material available for parchment, 11th-century scribes scrubbed and replaced the original text with layers of calcium, a rudimentary form of white-out, and then wrote a book of psalms on top of the original text.
 Earlier studies had revealed traces of the text beneath the hymns, but it was difficult to read the original translation of Galen – both texts were written in similar ink and the underlying text had been well-scrubbed.”

 “For decades, Western culture touted self-esteem.
 It got the most important thing wrong” [Quartz].
 “As research from Angela Duckworth suggests, struggling builds character.
 Failure breeds wisdom and maturity.
 We need to fail and experience discomfort, and over time, build a track record of demonstrated success.
 Once you’ve proven to yourself that you can perform in front of a crowd or run a marathon or ask a person out on a date, it’s a lot easier to have confidence the next time you face a big challenge.”